krugerk/beeminder-apidocs/source/index.html.md

  - `inboxer`: Inbox Fewer
  - `drinker`: Do Less
  - `custom`: Full access to the underlying goal parameters
 * `losedate` (number): Unix timestamp of derailment.
-When you'll be off the road if nothing is reported.
+When you'll cross the bright red line if nothing is reported.
 * `queued` (boolean): Whether the graph is currently being updated to reflect new data.
 * `secret` (boolean): Whether you have to be logged in as owner of the goal to view it.
 Default: `false`.
 * `datapublic` (boolean): Whether you have to be logged in as the owner of the goal to view the datapoints.
 Default: `false`.
 * `datapoints` (array of [Datapoints](#datapoint)): The datapoints for this goal.
 * `numpts` (number): Number of datapoints.
 * `pledge` (number): Amount pledged (USD) on the goal.
-* `initday` (number): Unix timestamp (in seconds) of the start of the yellow brick road.
+* `initday` (number): Unix timestamp (in seconds) of the start of the bright red line.
-* `initval` (number): The y-value of the start of the yellow brick road.
+* `initval` (number): The y-value of the start of the bright red line.
-* `curday` (number): Unix timestamp (in seconds) of the end of the yellow brick road, i.e., the most recent (inferred) datapoint.
+* `curday` (number): Unix timestamp (in seconds) of the end of the bright red line, i.e., the most recent (inferred) datapoint.
 * `curval` (number): The value of the most recent datapoint.
 * `lastday` (number): Unix timestamp (in seconds) of the last (explicitly entered) datapoint.
-* `yaw` (number): Good side of the road.
-I.e., the side of the road (+1/-1 = above/below) that makes you say "yay".
+* `yaw` (number): Good side of the bright red line.
+I.e., the side of the line (+1/-1 = above/below) that makes you say "yay".
-* `dir` (number): Direction the road is sloping, usually the same as yaw.
+* `dir` (number): Direction the bright red line is sloping, usually the same as yaw.
 * `lane` (number): Deprecated.
 See `losedate` and `safebuf`.
 * `mathishard` (array of 3 numbers): The goaldate, goalval, and rate &mdash; all filled in.
-(The road dial specifies 2 out of 3 and you can check this if you want Beeminder to do the math for you on inferring the third one.)
+(The commitment dial specifies 2 out of 3 and you can check this if you want Beeminder to do the math for you on inferring the third one.)
 * `headsum` (string): Deprecated.
 Summary text blurb saying how much safety buffer you have.
 * `limsum` (string): Summary of what you need to do to eke by, e.g., "+2 within 1 day".
 * `kyoom` (boolean): Cumulative; plot values as the sum of all those entered so far, aka auto-summing.